 From the blockchain – Never done that.
 I suppose you could load a confirmed transaction from the blockchain to inspect the transaction for some reason.
 With this method, you input a transaction ID into a pop-up window.

 From QR code – this is the interesting bit.
 This will open the camera of the receiving computer.
 Point it to the QR code on the screen of the sending computer, and the transaction will copy across.
 Beautiful.

 HOW TO SET UP THE AIRGAPPED PI WITH A CAMERA FOR QR CODE TRANSMISSION OF PSBTS

 The main point of the QR transmission is to send pre-signed or partially signed transactions to without potentially compromising the air-gap.

-A while ago I couldn’t make this work in a plug and play fashion.
+A while ago I couldn’t make this work in a plug-and-play fashion.
 I was able to create a workaround, but it’s no longer needed.
 Plug and play is now working.
-I think because newer versions of Electrum have fixed some issue, now the cameras work as plug-and-play on the Raspian OS of the Pi Zero.
+I think because newer versions of Electrum have fixed some issues, now the cameras work as plug-and-play on the Raspian OS of the Pi Zero.